fusionpbx/fusionpbx-docs/source/accounts/providers.rst

 Providers
 ************

 (Master Branch) List of VoIP providers that support FusionPBX.
-This feature provides a simple and easy way to add gateways, outbound routes and access control lists.
+This feature provides a simple and fast way to add gateways, outbound routes and access control lists that will enable calls through the carrier to the public switched telephone network (PSTN).

 .. image:: ../_static/images/accounts/fusionpbx_providers_voicetel.jpg